 Both Steve and Michael were also members of the Network of Survivors of Abuse in Faith-based Institutions.
-The network supports the idea of having a commissioner in place, but have expressed deep reservations about Judge Shaw.
+The network supported the idea of having a commissioner in place, but also expressed deep reservations about Judge Shaw.

-New Zealand’s Royal Commission has to nurture trust with survivor groups.
+So far, the New Zealand Royal Commission has not nurtured trust within survivor groups.
 It’s starting to look more and more like the United Kingdom’s child sex abuse commission, where distrust in the Chair resulted in several resignations.

 Allowing a convicted paedophile to attend survivor meetings just because he was the partner of a member is not acceptable.
 Under no circumstances should a child sex abuse survivor be exposed to a criminal of this calibre.

 It is damaging.
-It is re-traumatising, and it isn’t good enough.
+It is re-traumatising.
+It isn’t good enough.

 At Kelso Lawyers, we support survivors of child abuse to achieve compensation and justice.
 We know the difference between right and wrong, and we’ll help you fight for it.